 It’s also possible to have too little uric acid in your blood, which is a symptom of liver or kidney disease.
 It’s also a symptom of Fanconi syndrome, a disorder of the kidney tubules that prevents the absorption of substances such as glucose and uric acid.
-These substance are then passed in the urine instead.
+These substances are then passed in the urine instead.

 Most commonly, the test is used to: